If you aren't an EndNote or Zotero user, you may still be able to import your citations from other sources.

 Important!
 Review the imported citations because the data may not be completely correct.
 A common problem is in the citation type; there may be confusion in records between book chapters and books, or articles and conference proceedings, and so on.

 At the top of the page, go to Menu > Manage Publications to review your publications list.
-To make changes, look for the YELLOW PENCIL ICON () that appears in the citation for each publication.
+To make changes, look for a pencil or editing icon that appears in the citation for each publication.

 Import citations from a database that indexes most of your publications.
 Find your preferred database(s) below.
 Click on the title for directions.